ShawnAhls/mud-and-cogs/README.md

 <h3>UX</h3>

-<strong>Registration of user</strong> - The user can register themselves by the registration page where they are ask for an username and password.
+<strong></strong> - The user can register themselves by the registration page where they are ask for an username and password.
                        If an username is already registered a message will appear to inform the user to choose a different username.
 When the user enters their password and misspell their password, a message will appear to inform them that their password does not match.

-<strong>Sign in of user</strong> - The user can click on the Sign in button, which will take them to the sign in page and sign themselves in by
+<strong></strong> - The user can click on the Sign in button, which will take them to the sign in page and sign themselves in by
                   filling in the sign in form.
 If the user does not exists they will be redirected to the registration page to register themselves.
 The user can sign in with their details and if the user misspell his username or password, a message will appear to inform them that their details does not match.

-<strong>Sign out of user</strong> - Once user has singed in and has used the website and they want to leave after cooking an amazing meal, adding,
+<strong></strong> - Once user has singed in and has used the website and they want to leave after cooking an amazing meal, adding,
                    editing or deleting of an recipe; the user can click on the Sign out button which will appear if they are signed in.
                    By clicking on the sign out button the user session will end.

-<strong>Viewing of recipe</strong> - An user can click on the recipes name that is displayed on the home page, that will take them to that recipe only.
+<strong></strong> - An user can click on the recipes name that is displayed on the home page, that will take them to that recipe only.
                     If the user wants to view any other recipe they need to click on the Category and all the recipes under that category will appear on the category recipe page.

-<strong>Add a recipe</strong> - Once the user has signed in and wants to add their favourite recipe their can do that by clicking on the Add recipe button,
+<strong></strong> - Once the user has signed in and wants to add their favourite recipe their can do that by clicking on the Add recipe button,
                which takes them to the add recipe page.
 Here a user can fill in a form which consists of the category, recipes name, image of recipe, Ingredients, Method, prep-time, cooking time and serving how many people.

-<strong>Edit a recipe</strong> - Once the user has signed in and wants to edit their favourite recipe their can do that by clicking on the edit button which
+<strong></strong> - Once the user has signed in and wants to edit their favourite recipe their can do that by clicking on the edit button which
                 takes them to the edit recipe page.
 Here a user can fill in a form which consists of the category, recipes name , image of recipe, Ingredients, Method, prep-time, cooking time and serving how many people.